Creamy zucchini risotto made with just a few ingredients; simple Italian-style food at its best. Perfect as a light main meal or as a side dish.

 Risotto is a dish I cook very often.
-Not only this cheesy zucchini risotto recipe, but countless other recipes, either vegetarian or with chicken, fish, or anything else you can think of.
-Risotto has a reputation of being labor-intensive, but it really isn’t.
-It’s fast, it’s incredibly versatile, and it tastes fantastic – always!
+Not only this cheesy zucchini risotto recipe but countless other recipes, either vegetarian or with chicken, fish, or anything else you can think of.
+Risotto has a reputation for being labor-intensive, but it really isn't.
+It's fast, it's incredibly versatile, and it tastes fantastic – always!

 Delicious risotto of any kind is one of our favorite quick dishes; it takes about 30 minutes from start to finish.
 It usually doesn't require any shopping.
 You can make it with almost anything you happen to have in the fridge, freezer, or pantry.
 It can be vegetarian or vegan; you can serve it as a side dish or make it a complete meal by serving it with a simple salad.